Does Workers Compensation Cover Car Accidents?

-Most people associate workers' compensation with someone injured by machinery or who have been injured by a fall.
+Most people associate workers’ compensation with someone injured by machinery or who has been injured by a fall.

 While you might qualify for workers’ compensation after an accident, there may be other legal avenues you can undertake to gain full compensation for your injuries.
 Here are a few things to consider:

 I met with Harry Brown personally and he sat with me for 20 minutes at our initial consultation to explain everything.
 He even called after my surgery to see how I was doing.
 I met with him several more times after that and was kept informed about my case throughout.
 I highly recommend Harry Brown as an attorney.

 The rules for workers’ compensation differ from state to state, typically as long as injuries are work-related, benefits will be awarded.
 Workers’ compensation benefits would cover employees’ medical expenses, lost wages, and other accommodations even if the accident was the fault of the employee.